christiando/gaussian-toolbox/README.md

 # And much more

 Based upon these operations and extensions thereof, basic models (e.g. [linear regression](/docs/source/notebooks/linear_regression.ipynb)), but also more complex models (e.g. for time-series) can be implemented.
+Furthermore, the `GT` is written completely with [JAX](https://github.com/google/jax/tree/main/docs) and [OBJAX](https://github.com/google/objax), and hence combining Gaussian manipulations with neural networks has never been easier.

 Got interested?
 What can you do with it.
 # Installation